-This is particularly apparent in the second ′verse′ where the wandering, at times seemingly directionless, melodic line presents us with a musical representation of ′doubt and uncertainty′, encaptured within the melisma.
-The third ′verse′ seems more assertive, the melisma now focusing upon misleading logic that ensnares our thinking.
+This is particularly apparent in the second ′verse′ where the, at times seemingly directionless wandering melodic line presents us with a musical representation of ′doubt and uncertainty′, encaptured within the melisma.
+The third ′verse′ seems more assertive, the melisma now focusing upon the misleading logic that ensnares our thinking.
 The final statement emphasises the image of seeing or catching sight of the guiding light, in this case Jacob′s lamp.
 Again, it contains one key melisma emphasising the glimpsing of the Scriptures.

 It is an apparently guileless aria but packed with meaning, imagery and lucid narrative.